St Andrew's Cross spider fact sheet | Field of Mars EEC

 Scientific group – St Andrew’s Cross spiders are arachnids in the orb-weaving spider family Araneidae.

-Body features – Females have banded legs and a brightly patterned abdomen.
-Males are much smaller and less colourful.
+Appearance – Females have banded legs and a silver, yellow, red, black and white patterned abdomen.
+Males are much smaller and are usually brown or cream.

 Size – Females grow to about 10–16 mm long.
 Males are much smaller, usually about 3–5 mm long.